Scioto County assistance programs.

 Find rent help

-If you are behind on your rent, or facing an eviction, the Scioto County Homeless Shelter "Operation Safety Net" assistance program has received a $143,400 federal government grant.
-The funds can be used to help you catch up on rent, or even pay energy and heating bills.
+If you are behind on your rent, or facing an eviction, the Scioto County Homeless Shelter "Operation Safety Net" assistance program receives federal grant funding The funds can be used to help you catch up on rent, or even pay energy and heating bills.

 The Homeless Assistance Grant Program provides homelessness prevention services, rent eviction aid, and other assistance.
 Funds can also be used to help move people from homelessness to permanent housing through the provision of emergency shelter, transitional housing, and direct housing.